 A broken ankle or fractured ankle can occur from a bad ankle sprain and is a fracture to one of the bones in the ankle.

 Symptoms of a broken ankle

-Most ankle fractures are acute traumatic injuries caused by a severe sprain or impact.
+Most ankle fractures are acute traumatic injuries caused by a severe ankle sprain or impact.
 Symptoms include sudden intense pain in the ankle with rapid swelling.
 Bruising is likely to appear over the next few hours.
 It will be virtually impossible to weight bear on the ankle with maximum pain located over the site of the fracture.
 An X-ray will confirm the diagnosis.

 Broken ankle explained

 The ankle joint consists of three bones; the tibia, fibula and the talus.
 Fractures can occur to any of these bones and be termed a broken ankle.
 The tibia is the larger of the two shin bones and forms the medial or inside part of the ankle.
 The most common tibia fracture occurs at the malleolus which is the bony part on the inside of the ankle.